 - Send a recommendation request on Linkedin to your client.
 Many users trust this resource, and they will likely wish to leave their review there.

-- Emphasize your popularity by indicating availability of your services.
-In this way you will show that your services are in demand.
+- Emphasize your popularity by indicating the availability of your services.
+In this way, you will show that your services are in demand.

 What to do if you are a beginner?

 - Don’t worry if you don’t have any social proof.
-Of course, reviews, testimonials and high rating will help to persuade target customers to buy product exactly from you.
+Of course, reviews, testimonials, and high rating will help to persuade target customers to buy a product exactly from you.
 But this doesn’t mean that you can’t do anything without it.
 Everything will come with time.

 - Offer discount in exchange for a review.